 - about 1/4 cup butter

-In a large saucepan, cook sausages until brown.
+Put a large saucepan on medium heat.
+Break up sausages, add to saucepan, and cook until brown.
 Transfer to plate and cool.
 In same saucepan, melt 2 TAB butter.
-Cook onions on medium high heat until light brown, but do not let burn.
+Cook onions on medium heat until light brown, but do not let burn.
 Transfer to sausages and cool.
 Break brie into small pieces and add to sausage and onion mixture.
 Heat a medium saucepan halfway filled with water.
 Rip spinach and put into water.
 Cook until spinach wilts, a few minutes.
 Remove from water.
 Drain and cool.
 Make sure you squeeze out any excess water from spinach.
 Chop finely and add to sausage, onion, and brie.
 Combine well.
 Season with salt and pepper.
 (You can do this the day before or early in the day, cover, and refrigerate).

 On a lightly floured surface, prepare puff pastry (I had to roll mine out but I know many of you can buy it pre-rolled).
 Cut into small squares about 3-4 inches, whatever you prefer.
 Transfer squares to a baking sheet with parchment paper.
 Put a small amount of filling into the middle of the square.
 Pull up one side of the square and then the opposite.
 Repeat until all squares are finished.
 Brush with melted butter.
 (See pictures above)